andrewheberle/serverless-ssh-ca/README.md

     deactivate Client
 ```

-If a refresh token is available, the process looks like this when running `ssh-ca-client login`:
+If a refresh token is available, the process looks like this when running
+`ssh-ca-client-cli login`:

 ```mermaid
 sequenceDiagram